usccolumbia/materialsatlas/docs/user-guide/hypothetical-composition-db.md

 Practically, the procedure for getting predictions consists in 3 steps

 1. Pick elements: Select on the periodic table what constituent elements comprise the chemical space you are interested in.
    For instance if you want to make predictions for battery materials based on Li, Mn and O, you should pick those three elements.

-2. Pick oxidation states: The model uses the oxidation states to make predictions.
-   V<sup>3+</sup> does not substitute with the same elements as V<sup>5+</sup>, so if you want to study Mn<sup>3+</sup> compounds, you should pick +3 for Mn, +1 for Li (no other choices anyway) and -2 for O.
-   Sometimes you do not know what oxidation states you are interest in.
-   Let say you want all Li-Mn-O compounds regardless of the oxidation state of Mn.
-   Then, I would suggest running the model several times, one for Mn<sup>2+</sup>, one for Mn<sup>3+</sup>, and lastly one for Mn<sup>4+</sup>.
-   This should cover all the chemical space you are looking at.

-3. Start the prediction: click 'Predict Structure' to begin the prediction.
-   Predictions are not immediately available and will require some time to complete.
+You can also directly type the element symbols separated by space.

+2. Click "Check Now" button

+3. The system will show a list of compatible formulas organized in pages of tables.

-   You can monitor the status of your request in the [dashboard](https://materialsproject.org/dashboard).
+4. You can further narrow down the search by typing more precise pattern of the formula. e.g.  Li2Mn

-4. Examine results: Upon completion of the task, you will be given a link to a landing page providing details on the candidate structures.
-   We also provide cif files for the predicted compounds as well as VASP files ready to be run with standard parameters.
-   We do not provide any DFT results due our limited computational budget for the moment.
-   It is the responsibility of the user to run the predictions.
-   Also, as the pseudopotentials are proprietary in VASP (POTCARs) we do not provide those but a script is sent along that can be run to make sure the POTCARs are built from a directory containing all pseudopotentials.

 #### Interpreting the Results

+The materials compositions have only been checked with basic chemical rules.
+Formation energy and synthesizability have not been evaluated.
+So it maybe desirable to use composition based formation energy prediction app to check it.
+After that, one can also try to estimate the e-above-hull energy to check its synthesizability.

 ### Future features